Homophobic chants force US-Mexico soccer match to end early in Las Vegas

-LAS VEGAS (AP) — The United States men’s soccer team’s match against Mexico was cut short Thursday night by the referee after repeated homophobic chants could be heard from fans.
+LAS VEGAS (AP) — The United States men’s match against Mexico was cut short Thursday night by the referee after the stadium devolved into echoes of homophobic chants from Mexican soccer fans, who for years have directed a slur at opposing teams’ goalkeepers.

+Officials have been trying to stamp out the troubling tradition for just as long, with fines, banishment from stadiums, and now early finishes.

+Play was halted because of the deafening noise in the 90th minute at Allegiant Stadium with the U.S. up three goals.
+When action resumed, 12 minutes of stoppage time were signaled but the persistent chanting caused Salvadoran referee Iván Barton to end the match in the eighth added minute.

-Four players were ejected in the game, which the U.S. won 3-0 for a spot Sunday in the CONCACAF Nations League final against Canada.
+Four players were ejected in a testy second half of the game, which the U.S. won 3-0 for a spot Sunday in the CONCACAF Nations League final against Canada.

 Christian Pulisic scored two goals and Ricardo Pepi scored one in a strong showing, but this game will be remembered much more for the ugliness.

-Americans Weston McKennie and Sergiño Dest were ejected by Barton along with Mexicans César Montes and Gerardo Arteaga during the testy second half.
+Before the stoppage of play, Americans Weston McKennie and Sergiño Dest were ejected by Barton along with Mexicans César Montes and Gerardo Arteaga.

-“In terms of the chant, I want to make it very clear first and foremost, for our beliefs and our culture, it has no place in the game.
-It has no place in our value system.”
+That means McKennie and Dest are suspended for the final against Canada.

 As Callaghan coached the game on an interim basis, news broke that Gregg Berhalter had agreed to return as U.S. national team coach after being cleared in a domestic violence investigation.
-The U.S. Soccer Federation has since announced that Berhalter agreed to coach the team through the 2026 World Cup.
+The U.S. Soccer Federation announced Friday that Berhalter will coach the team through the 2026 World Cup.
 He won’t take over until after CONCACAF Gold Cup.

 Pulisic, the top American player, said last week the USSF should consider bringing Berhalter back.

-After their ejections, McKennie and Dest are suspended for the final.
-Luca de la Torre and Joe Scally are possible replacements.
+Luca de la Torre and Joe Scally are possible replacements for McKennie and Dest in the final.

 “It’s definitely a blow,” Tim Weah said.
 “It comes with the game.
 I know the red cards are definitely a bummer, but it happens.
 Aggressive match tonight.”